Considerations for deploying the AppleTV in your school or enterprise.

 My hope is for more management in this area and my fingers are crossed!

-• Anne Dotson
+9. Anne Dotson says:

 You have raised some great questions.
 I have been trying to work my way through all of these concerns and would welcome a discussion with others on the best ways to manage these.